apache/paimon/docs/content/how-to/writing-tables.md

 ## Overwriting the Whole Table

-For unpartitioned tables, Table Store supports overwriting the whole table.
+For unpartitioned tables, Paimon supports overwriting the whole table.

 {{< tabs "insert-overwrite-unpartitioned-example" >}}